pravega/bookkeeper-operator/doc/rollback-cluster.md

 . . .
 ```
 Here the `RollbackInProgress` condition being `true` indicates that a Rollback is in Progress.
-Also `Reason` and `Message` feilds of this condition indicate the component being rolled back and number of updated replicas respectively.
+Also `Reason` and `Message` fields of this condition indicate the component being rolled back and number of updated replicas respectively.

 A `versionHistory` field in the BookkeeperClusterSpec maintains the history of upgrades.